w3c/wot-binding-templates/registry-requirements.md

 ### Lifecycle

 - Technical submission mechanism.
 How does a binding get submitted?
 Is it a PR, an issue linking to an existing document, or an email?
 See the submission mechanism fields above.
    - We work with issues only.
 The information for the entry format is submitted as a list.
 This way, non-W3C members can submit a binding.
-Reviews from the custodian happen on the issue and the submitter is expected to answer until the custodian makes a PR to add the binding to the registry or change its status.
+Reviews from the custodian happen on the issue.
+The submitter is expected to answer until the custodian makes a PR to add the binding to the registry or change its status.
 - Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning)
   - Ege: We do not allow updates of a registry document content.
 A new version of a binding is a resubmission and optional deprecation of the old one.
 Only new features need new implementations though so it is not a completely new registration.
   - DISCUSS: Do we allow two versions of a binding to stay in the registry?